techieonix/pro-javascript-backend/README.md

 const express = require('express'); // This line is holding a module in a variable require('file').function(); // This line is running `function` from `file`
 ```

+- `enctype="multipart/form-data"` = This is added in the (HTML / frontend) as an attribute of the  form for handling images and files.